 The candidate will then begin a journey in which they ask their colleagues about you.
 They will review social media sites like Facebook, LinkedIn, and GlassDoor to get insight into your culture.
 They will go over your website with a fine tooth comb and read your blog posts.
 And they will find some of your current employees from online profiles and invite them out to coffee to conduct an informational interview (aka: get the insider scoop).

 In other words, your top candidates will be vetting you long before they apply for a position with your company.
 And once they go through their vetting process and decide your company is worthy of their attention – then (and only then) will they apply for the job that interests them.

 The right talent is the single most important driver of your organizational performance.
 Hiring the best of the best will propel your organization to new heights… all you need is the right marketing strategy.

 Ready to get strategic about your company’s employee recruitment and retention?
-Download the full Candidate’s Journey, or subscribe to our newsletter for more useful tips!
+Download the full Candidate’s Journey, or subscribe to the Kinesis newsletter for more useful tips!